 It all started about three years ago with what my gynecologist and I initially thought was a yeast infection.
-After the visit, I was simply told to purchase an over-the-counter medication known as "Monistat" to treat it.
+After the visit, I was simply told to purchase an over-the-counter medication known as Monistat to treat it.
 Whether it helped or was just a coincidence, it would get better around the same time as using Monistat, but it would always return shortly after.
 It quickly became a once-a-month thing.
 I returned to the gynecologist who seemed stumped.
 I was tested and retested for a slew of STIs for which all results were negative.
-I was asked if I used harsh or scented soaps / bath products which can sometimes cause irritations, but I didn't use any products like that nor did I begin using any new ones.
-This went on for approximately three years (yikes) until I recently began trial and error with which toilet paper I was using.
+I was asked if I used harsh or scented soaps or bath products which can sometimes cause irritations.
+I didn't use any products with harsh chemicals, nor did I begin using any new ones.
+This went on for approximately three years (yikes) until I began swapping out which toilet paper I was using.
 I tried many different brands and styles, and a few non-toilet paper options.
-After countless years of deep frustration, I'm finally symptom free.
-For those who also suffer like I did, I really want to help by sharing what I discovered on my journey of being free from the nasty effects of a toilet paper allergy.
+After countless years of deep frustration, I'm finally symptom-free.
+For those who also suffer as I did, I really want to help by sharing what I discovered on my journey of being free from the nasty effects of a toilet paper allergy.